 We and certain of our outstanding debt obligations are rated by Standard & Poor's and Moody's.
-On June 12, 2020, Moody's affirmed a Ba3 rating to our Senior Notes, as presented in Note 13, "Long-term Debt" included in Item 8, "Financial Statements and Supplementary Data" within this Form 10-K. Moody's also affirmed a Ba2 Corporate Family Rating and maintained its outlook as stable.
-On February 12, 2020, Standard & Poor's affirmed a BB- rating to our senior unsecured debt, affirmed a BB corporate credit rating and maintained its outlook as stable.
+On March 24, 2021, Moody's assigned a Ba3 rating to our 2029 Senior Notes, as presented in Note 13, "Long-term Debt" included in Item 8, "Financial Statements and Supplementary Data" within this Form 10-K. Moody's also affirmed a Ba2 Corporate Family Rating and maintained its outlook as stable.
+On March 15, 2021, Standard & Poor's assigned a BB- rating to our 2029 Senior Notes.
+On February 26, 2021 Standard & Poor's affirmed a BB corporate credit rating and maintained its outlook as stable.
 If our credit ratings were to decline, our ability to access certain financial markets may become limited, our cost of borrowings may increase, the perception of us in the view of our customers, suppliers and security holders may worsen and as a result, we may be adversely affected.